dmmar/gns3_auto_topology_builder/README.md

     # python3 gns3_deploy_topology.py -f Examples/ex2/gns3_simple_topology_2.yaml
     # python3 gns3_deploy_topology.py -f Examples/ex3/gns3_simple_topology_3.yaml

-## Running NetasCode examples:
+## Running NetasCode example:

-    You can use these examples to deploy GNS3 topologies of the virtual fictional company 'X' and play with network automation.
+    You can use this example to deploy GNS3 topologies for dev/test/prod env. of the virtual fictional company 'X' and play with network automation.
    More information: https://github.com/dmmar/netascode

-    [NetasCode examples:]
+    [NetasCode example:]
-    * Please, before run a script look at the topology file (.yaml) and the diagram (.png) Also, please read * Important notes section *
+    * Please, before run a script look at the topology file (.yaml) and the diagram (.png)
+    * I have used mine GNS3 server IP, appliances names and IP addresses to make the example.
+For you they can be different.*
+    Also, please read * Important notes section *

     # python3 gns3_deploy_topology.py -f NetasCode_example/gns3_dev_topology.yaml